eugenia1984/Egg-FS-java/README.md

    * Unit 4 :

-   * Unit 5 : **Java** , you will see a PDF document with the teory and all the exercise I did to practice, they are saved as .java.
+   * Unit 5 : **Java** , you will find the pdf with the theory (compiler; source file; program structure; comments; packages; classes; methods; main () method; sentences; reserved words; identifier; variables and constants; data type; operators; console write input and output; control structures: if / else and switch; repetitive structures: while, di / while, for; jump statements: break and continue; utility classes: String , Math; applets and functions; vectors and matrices) and exercises performed in .java files.

 ---